Powell Family Cooking

 STEP ONE: Prepare the Sausages

 Heat olive oil in a large skillet over medium heat.
 Sear the sausages on all sides until they are nicely browned, about 5 minutes.
-Remove from the skillet and set them aside to cool slightly.

-STEP TWO: Deglaze and Sauté
+STEP TWO: Deglaze and Sautรฉ

 After removing the sausages, pour wine into the skillet to deglaze, scraping up the bits from the bottom of the pan.
-Add the sliced onions and sauté them in the wine reduction for about 3-4 minutes until soft.
-Add Italian seasoning and stir well.

 STEP THREE: Stuff the Sausages

 Once the sausages are cool enough to handle, cut a slit lengthwise into each sausage and stuff with mozzarella cheese.
-Lay a bed of the sautéed onions with the wine reduction in a casserole dish, then place the stuffed sausages on top.

 STEP FOUR: Bake and Finish